ids-s1-21/project-pipingHot/proposal/proposal.md

     ## 3   Male     No 2007
     ## 4   Male    Yes  108

+This shows that the gender is not a large factor in risk of getting a stroke.

 Comparison groups; gender, age, hypertension, heart\_disease, ever\_married, work\_type, Residence\_type, avg\_glucose\_level, bmi,
 smoking\_status.